The Best Russian River Valley Pinot Noir Wineries

 While Merry Edwards Winery only opened its doors in the Russian River Valley in 2008, the Merry Edwards brand was established more than a decade earlier and the winery’s vineyards in the Russian River Valley were purchased in the late ‘90s.
 Since the advent of the Merry Edwards brand, the winery has been lauded as one of the most iconic Russian River Valley producers in the history of Sonoma County.

-The success of the brand can be credited to the dedication, passion, and talent of founder and winemaker Merry Edwards (one of the first female winemakers in California that graduated from the U.C.
-Davis winemaking program) who spent decades making wines (primarily Pinot Noirs) and consulting for other wineries while slowly building her own brand.
-The wines that Merry Edwards has been best known for (and that have graced wine lists of many of the most prestigious restaurants in the country for decades) are their Russian River Valley Sauvignon Blanc and Pinot Noirs.
+The success of the brand can be credited to the dedication, passion, and talent of founder and winemaker Merry Edwards.
+She is one of the first female winemakers in California that graduated from the U.C.
+Davis winemaking program and spent decades making wines (primarily Pinot Noirs) and consulting for other wineries while slowly building her own brand.
+The wines that Merry Edwards has been best known for are their Russian River Valley Sauvignon Blanc and Pinot Noirs.
+These wines have graced wine lists of many of the most prestigious restaurants in the country for decades.

 Insider Tip: While in Sebastopol, we recommend visiting The Barlow (just 10 minutes from Merry Edwards Winery), for craft cocktails at Fern Bar or dinner at Blue Ridge Kitchen.